okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 ## Beta Release

-Each feature's Product Team manages and supports these features and internally validate them for a set of use cases.
+Each feature's Product Team manages and supports the feature and internally validates it for a set of use cases.
 Minimal documentation is directly provided to customers for API-related Beta releases and is normally not publicly hosted.
 API endpoint and configuration information is normally supplied.

 > **Important:** Okta only enables Beta features in preview org environments because Okta Customer Support doesn't support these features.
 Beta features can change at any time during the Beta release.